googleapis/gapic-showcase/README.md

 end
 ```

 ### Step 3.
-Start the Showcase Server
+Run the Showcase Server
 The integration test needs a server to send its requests to.
-Download and start
+Download and run
 the server so that gapic-showcase is available for the tests.

 ```sh